 We ensure the curriculum is creative, exciting and fun.
 Out of school visits and enrichment activities are an integral part of our curriculum and these are carefully mapped into our yearly teaching programme.

-Click on the links to find out more about the National Curriculum and British Values at Summerville Primary School.
+Click on the links to find out more about the National Curriculum at Summerville Primary School.

 P4C (Philosophy for Children)

 We teach P4C across the school.
 P4C is an approach to learning that was founded by Professor Matthew Lipman.
 P4C has developed over 35 years and is practises in approximately 60 countries.